Frijol/climate-change/GLOSSARY.md

 ## F-T
 see Fischer-Tropsch process

+## FTRs
+financial transmission rights, a contract defined between any two nodes in a power transmission network entitling holders to a revenue equal to the product of the amount of transmission rights purchased and the price differential between the two nodes.
+They serve as a hedge against congestion in the transmission network, creating a market incentive to equalize nodes [Kirschen, 194][Kirschen]

 ## fuel cell
 a battery wherein you "recharge" by pumping in new chemicals.
 E.g. a hydrogen fuel cell requires new hydrogen + air [Muller, 177][Muller]